-(11) A liquidator who fails to comply with a provision of this section commits an offence and is liable on summary conviction to a fine of not less than one hundred and twenty-five penalty units and not more than two hundred and fifty penalty units.

-(12) For the purposes of this section, the delivery of a document shall be considered as effective if delivered in the

-- (a) hard copy form; or - (b) soft copy form, supported by evidence of the same.
+- (11) A liquidator who fails to comply with a provision of this section commits an offence and is liable on summary conviction to a fine of not more than two hundred and fifty penalty units. - (12) For the purposes of this section, the delivery of a document shall be considered as effective if delivered in the - (a) hard copy form; or - (b) soft copy form, supported by evidence of the same.